null Skip to main content

 The latitudinal position of a tea plantation has significant implications.
 Warmer climates are better conducive to nurturing tea plants.

-Niigata is extremely cold in the winter and will experience heavy snow during January or February.
+However, Niigata is extremely cold in the winter and experiences heavy snow during January or February.
+Therefore, it's not the best place for efficiently growing tea plants.

 Characteristics of Murakami-cha.
 What's unique?

-Compared to other areas, the climate is not favorable to tea cultivation.
+The climate is not favorable to tea cultivation compared to other areas.
 Firstly, daylight time is shorter.
-Jan and Feb will see snow heavily covering the tea farms, and the tea plantations will turn white.
+In January and February, snow will cover the tea farms, and the tea plantations will turn white.

 Understandably, under these conditions, the production volume is low.
 Murakami-cha only accounts for 1% of Japan's tea production, with only about 20 ha of tea farms (2013).

 Murakami-cha is known for its low astringency and strong Umami.
-Interestingly, its unideal climate for scaling tea contributes to growing delicious quality tea.
+Interestingly, its unideal climate for scaling tea contributes to the growth of delicious quality tea.

 Types of tea produced

-Murakami-cha has a combination of unique varietals of tea trees, especially ones more tolerant to the cold.
-As a result, Murakami-cha tends to have different tastes than teas of other area brands.
+Murakami-cha combines unique varietals of tea trees, especially ones more tolerant to the cold.
+As a result, Murakami-cha tends to have different tastes from teas from other area brands.
+In addition to their unique cultivars, popular and new breeds such as Yabukita, Fukumidori, and Tsuyuhikari are becoming more common nowadays.

-The Ichibancha, the first flush leaves harvesting, is very late and happens around mid-May.
-Again this is due to the cold climate.
+The Ichibancha, the first flush of leaves harvesting, is very late, happening around mid-May.
+Again, this is due to the geographical positioning of the area.

 The History of Murakami-cha